According to Credit Canada, the average consumer debt for a two-person household in this country is more than $41,000, excluding mortgages.

 Regardless of your financial situation, there are many benefits to mindful spending.
 In essence, this practice simply requires you to bring awareness to your relationship with money and to spend it with intention.
 Here are some ways you can easily implement this approach to money management in your daily life.

 Post-secondary education is getting more expensive every year.
 As tuition rises, students are being forced to take out larger loans and rack up more debt.
-The best way to eliminate your loans is to make more than the minimum payments each month and decrease the amount of interest you pay.
-Here are some additional tips to help you pay off your student loans faster.

 Financial matters are often a sore spot for couples.
 While it can be challenging to talk about money, having a realistic financial plan with your partner can help prevent arguments.
 Here are a few tips to help couples balance a budget together.